 The Neuroethics Collective

 The Neuroethics Collective is a virtual think tank of scholars who share an interest in issues of neuroethical import.
-Over the past few years this interdisciplinary group of thinkers have all collaborated with Professor Reiner (and each other) on one or more project, and meet weekly at the ReinerLab Salon via Google Hangout where their collective wisdom shines brightly.
+Over the past few years this interdisciplinary group of thinkers have all collaborated with Professor Reiner (and each other) on one or more project, and meet regularly at our weekly salon to discuss topics of mutual interest.

 Gidon Felsen is Associate Professor in the Department of Physiology and Biophysics, and an associate faculty member in the Center for Bioethics and Humanities at the University of Colorado School of Medicine.
 Gidon entered the field of neuroethics as a postdoctoral fellow at the National Core for Neuroethics in 2009, and after taking up his independent faculty position pursues research programs investigation both the fundamental neuroscience of decision-making as well as the neuroethics of autonomy, the latter studies supported by a prestigious award from the Greenwall Foundation’s Faculty Scholars Program in Bioethics.

-Adrian C. Byram is a PhD candidate in the Interdisciplinary Studies Graduate Program at UBC, working at Neuroethics Canada.
+Adrian C. Byram is an interdisciplinary scholar researching two primary topics: i) ethical consequences of bounded rationality and virtue ethics in medical decision-making; and ii) the interaction between human and machine intelligence.
+Adrian recently completed his PhD in neuroethics at the University of British Columbia.
 Prior to his graduate studies, Adrian had a 40 year career as an entrepreneur and senior executive in the software and networking industries in Silicon Valley and Vancouver.
-In 1974, Adrian completed the qualification requirements for a PhD in Engineering-Economic Systems at Stanford, but like many other entrepreneurs, left to start his first company before completing a dissertation.
-Adrian also attended the University of Toronto, where he earned an MSc in Physics (1969) and a BSc (Honours) in Mathematics and Physics (1967).
+In 1974, Adrian completed the qualification requirements for a PhD in Engineering-Economic Systems at Stanford, but left to start his first company before completing a dissertation.
+Adrian also attended the University of Toronto, where he earned an MSc in Physics (1969) and a BSc in Mathematics and Physics (1967).